Amyylam/sentimentscale/Learn Java syntax through project SimpleBot.md

 # Learn and apply Java basic syntax through project Simple Chatty Bot
-This is a guided project in the Java introduction course offered by [Jetbrains Academy](https://www.jetbrains.com/academy/)
+This is a guided project in the Java introduction course offered by [JetBrains Academy](https://www.jetbrains.com/academy/)

 ## Project: Simple Chatty Bot